apicollective/apibuilder-cli/README.md

 The `--force` flag will allow you to re-upload an api.json even if there are no changes since the previously uploaded version.

 When using the `--silent` flag, the suggested tag will be automatically used.
 This is useful for automated uploading via git hooks and/or CD pipelines.

+The `--update-config` flag tells the cli to update the local `.apibuilder/config` with the new version of the given api.
+It uses either the default path or the path given in the argument.

 ## update